IanLawrence/guide/use/web_users_guide/mark_a_child_as_a_confirmed_match_to_an_enquiry.md

-# Mark a child as a "Confirmed Match" to an enquiry
+# Mark a child/enquiry as a "Confirmed Match"

+This functionality can be used to either mark a child as a confirmed match to an enquiry or an enquiry a confirmed match to a child.
+Here we will use an example of a child being marked as a confirmed match, but the same can be applied to the enquiry.

 To mark a child record as "Confirmed Match", navigate to the list of matches to the enquiry.